Quick setup guide¶

 If you want to resume testing later, you need to repeat steps 4, 8 and 11 each time to start the development server.

 Above described setup is useful for development, but not for production use.
 See Running server for detailed server setup.

 If you decide to install Weblate using the pip installer, you will notice some differences.
 Most importantly the command line interface is installed to the system path as weblate instead of ./manage.py as used in this documentation.
 Also when invoking this command, you will have to specify settings by the environment variable DJANGO_SETTINGS_MODULE on the command line, for example:

 Installing from sources¶

-Grab Weblate sources (either using Git or download a tarball) and unpack them, see Installing Weblate.
+Grab the latest Weblate sources using Git (or download a tarball and unpack that):

 weblate/settings.pyand adjust it to match your setup.
-You will at least need to configure database connection (possibly adding user and creating the database).
+You will at least need to configure the database connection (possibly adding a user and creating the database).
 Check Configuration for Weblate specific configuration options.

-Create database which will be used by Weblate, see Database setup for Weblate.
+Create the database used by Weblate, see Database setup for Weblate.

 ./manage.py migrate ./manage.py collectstatic ./scripts/generate-locales # If you are using Git checkout

 Configure webserver to serve Weblate, see Running server.